 Note: Though central VCS helped developers and teams collaborate, there's a risk of an outage of the central server.
 Teams would neither be able to collaborate nor record changes of whatever they're working on due to such outages.
 Such servers are also prone to hacking.
 In such a case, it'd be pain-staking for teams to recover their work.
 Therefore it's not advisable to store all changes to code in a single place.

 Distributed Version Control Systems (D-VCS)

 Distributed VCS introduced significant improvement over the risks posed by Central VCS.
-In Distributed VCS, every local machine would have the copy of the entire code-base (aka repository) along with its history.
+In Distributed VCS, every local machine would have a copy of the entire code-base (aka repository) along with its history.
 Thus Distributed VCS moves from the client-server approach of Central VCS to peer-to-peer approach for version control.
-That is, in case of Central VCS the central server would serve to requests for latest code from local machines of the developers.
+That is, in the case of Central VCS the central server would serve to requests for the latest code from local machines of the developers.
 However, with Distributed VCS, any of the local machines with the repository and history would serve the requests for the latest code.

 Note that the central server has the version database containing versions of files.
 Local machines mirror the same version database.
 This approach of storing the entire repository in every local machine might seem uneconomical at first.
-But the teams benefit immensely by using repository cloned in one of the local machines to restore the repository to its original state in event of a crash.
-It’s also important to note that Distributed VCS doesn’t store exact progressive versions of the files.
-Instead, it stores just the patch-sets for tracking versions which decrease the volume of history stored on each local machine.
+But the teams benefit immensely by using a repository cloned in one of the local machines to restore the repository to its original state in event of a crash.
+It's also important to note that Distributed VCS doesn't store exact progressive versions of the files.
+Instead, it stores just the patch-sets for tracking versions which decreases the volume of history stored on each local machine.
 Also, developers can record changes in their local machine while working offline.
 And then upload the new history of versions to the central server for others to view and use after connecting to the network.

 Git, which we’ll be learning in this series is a Distributed Version Control system.
 Head over to the next tutorial to understand what is Git and Github.